arun-kr-reddy/notes/computer_architecture.md

   - operate: execute instructions in the ALU
   - data movement: read from or write to memory
   - control flow: change the sequence of execution
-- **opcode encoding:** defines how instuctions are encoded as binary values in the machine code
+- **opcode encoding:** defines how instructions are encoded as binary values in the machine code
   ![](./media/computer_architecture/opcode_encoding.png)
 - opcodes:
   ```cpp